Navigation Trends: Hamburgers, Waffles and Breadcrumbs

 Home > Blog > Team Tip > Blog Post

-This sort of navigation is still useful, but not as prevalent as sites now have built-in search functions.
+This sort of navigation is still useful, especially in eCommerce websites, but it is not as prevalent as it used to be, as sites now have built-in search functions.
 When sites were more static, this would have involved additional programming and cost.

 This Menu Grid is actually an offshoot of Google’s Mobile App navigation.
-A few weeks ago, the Black Bar disappeared on my Gmail account.
-I was momentarily lost, but looked for new items and discovered this little black ‘waffle,’ as I’ve named it.
+A few weeks ago, the Black Bar disappeared from my Gmail account.
+I was momentarily lost but looked for new items and discovered this little black ‘waffle,’ as I’ve named it.
 When I clicked on the Waffle, a pop-up window opened with a slew of icons, all of which I recognized from my iPhone.
-Google is now replacing navigation on many of its sites, as well as in it’s web browser Chrome, with this Waffle.
+With this Waffle, Google replaced navigation on many of its sites and in its web browser, Chrome.

-As a leader in search, innovation and mobile, Google may have created a hot new navigation trend.
+As a leader in search, innovation, and mobile, Google may have created a hot new navigation trend.
 However, the true test is whether the website visitor ‘gets it.’
-By using the Waffle design, sites might lose potential clients who don’t see the small Navigation Waffle, and leave the site instead of buying.
+Using the Waffle design, sites might lose potential clients who don’t see the small Navigation Waffle and leave the site instead of buying.

 I believe the Navigation Waffle will stick.
 If you decide to try this for yourself or your clients, tread carefully and watch your analytics.